mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part6/part6.md

 - Talk to someone on team to learn more, just ask recruiter
 - buy more time by asking for meeting with manager
 - Deadline isnt always super hard
+- It's not final until you have written offer, they can still back out on verbal offer (but this is rare)

 # Compensation